DAY 1 South Coast – Wild Coast

 Day 5 Garden Route – Oudtshoorn

-We explore the lake areas, the Wilderness National Park and travel via the scenic Montagu Pass to Oudsthoorn also known as the 'Feather Capital' of the world, as by far the largest concentration of ostrich farms in the world are found here.
-We visit the Cango Caves, regarded as one of South Africa's foremost natural wonders.
+You explore the lake areas, the Wilderness National Park and travel via the scenic Montagu Pass to Oudsthoorn also known as the 'Feather Capital' of the world, as by far the largest concentration of ostrich farms in the world are found here.
+You visit the Cango Caves, regarded as one of South Africa's foremost natural wonders.
 The fascinating calcite caves comprise an underground wonderland of stalactites and stalagmites.

 Day 6 Mossel Bay – Cape Town